-Field work is for-credit learning that involves working in a non-profit organization, a government agency, or a business.
+Community-engaged learning is for-credit field work that involves working in a non-profit organization, a government agency, or a business.
 The experience is coordinated with academic work that typically includes readings, keeping a journal, and a final project or paper.
 A field work student should learn from his/her experience and also by reflecting on that experience and how it relates to the academic work.
-Placements are arranged through the Field Work Office, while the academic work is supervised by a faculty sponsor.
+Placements are arranged through our office, while the academic work is supervised by a faculty sponsor.

-Nearly every department and program at Vassar sponsors field work.
+Nearly every department and program at Vassar sponsors community-engaged learning.
 Most placements are in Poughkeepsie and the Mid-Hudson Valley, but many students arrange their own placements in New York City and elsewhere.
 Students may need a pre- or co-requisite course in the sponsoring department.
 Internships during the summer may also be eligible for field work credit.

-For more information about the range of field work placements and procedures for seeking credit, please visit the Office of Field Work in Main N-165 or call us at (845) 437-5280.
+For more information about the range of placements and procedures for seeking credit, please visit the Office of Community-Engaged Learning in Main N-165 or call us at (845) 437-5280.